julianjca/juliancanderson.com/content/blog/2020-mid-year-review/index.md

 description: Reviewing my goal for 2020 and what I am going to do next.
 ---

-This year I wrote [my goal](https://juliancanderson.com/blog/2020-goals/) publicly.
+This year I wrote [my goals](https://juliancanderson.com/blog/2020-goals/) publicly.
 One of my reasons is that I want to be accountable for it.
 It is easy to set a goal, what is hard is to do the things to achieve the goal itself.
 I set a lot of goals this year.
 I don't really know if that is a good or bad thing to do.
 I feel like 2019 was not my year.
-I don't really achieve anything or do anything significant.
+I didn't really achieve anything or do anything significant.
 So I made a decision that 2020 should be my year or at least better than last year.

-I separated my goal into areas: health & personal, finance, learning, travelling, and relationship.
+I separated my goal into areas: health & personal, finance, learning, traveling, and relationships.
 In this first part of this post I want to review each area.

 ---